Excel provides both single and double underlining. It also provides a special variant of each for numbers using the Accounting format.

 Finally, depending on your needs, keep in mind that applying a border on the bottom of cells is another way of underlining content in Excel.
 Unlike text underlining, cell borders run edge to edge across the entire cell.

-We'll look at borders more closely an upcoming lesson.
+We'll look at borders more closely in an upcoming lesson.